deedy5/duckduckgo_search_api/README.md

 #  duckduckgo_search_api

-Fastapi code to deploy an API that pulls data from duckduckgo search engine.
+Deploy an API that pulls data from duckduckgo search engine.
 ___
 ## 1) Usage
 **clone**